appsmithorg/appsmith-docs/website/docs/connect-data/reference/open-ai.md

 </dd>

-You cannot directly bind the output to a widget, as this vector cannot be consumed on its own.
+While it is technically possible to bind the output of the embeddings API to a widget, doing so offers little practical value, as the vector representation is not meaningful for direct display in the UI.
 Instead, you can store it in a specialized database called a Vector DB.
 Later, you can leverage these vectors for semantic search operations to retrieve related content based on the meaning of a query.
 For more information on embedding refer to the [OpenAI documentation.](https://platform.openai.com/docs/api-reference/embeddings/object)

 ### Vision